 However, continued restructuring and funding cuts within Essex Council made it likely that this was only a temporary reprieve, and so it proved.
 Having been put under the line-management of the Principal of Wansfell College, once this institution was deemed surplus to requirements by Essex, the 3 staff at Bedford House were made redundant by the council.
 The Association itself, though, was safe, secure with a renewed peppercorn lease from Essex County Council, and able – through its own financing and control of its courses – to maintain its classes and activities, and now in a position to re-employ 2 of the wardens (now re-designated as Course Co-ordinators) to continue to administer the education programme.

-In 2016, BHCA, as a fully independent, self-supporting registered charity, will celebrate 70 years of providing what is now called “life-long learning”, with the aim of continuing to do so for many more years.
+In 2016, BHCA, as a fully independent, self-supporting registered charity, celebrated 70 years of providing what is now called “life-long learning”, with the aim of continuing to do so for many more years.